cliffside-robotics/SoftPINCH/README.md

 This work is part of an ongoing master’s thesis project.
 Certain implementations, refinements, and code structure optimizations are still under development.

 ## Overview
 This project presents a EMG biosignal framework for real-time control of a soft hand exoskeleton.
-The framework investigates the individual contributions of EEG and EMG, as well as their decision-level fusion, for decoding hand motor intentions.
+The framework investigates the contributions of EMG signals, for decoding hand motor movements.

 Three deep learning architectures are explored: